-Hazardous Waste Program
+Household Hazardous Waste

 What is Household Hazardous Waste?

-Fluorescent light bulbs, pesticides, mercury thermometers and thermostats, paint and paint products, and some household cleaners are all hazardous materials.
+Fluorescent light bulbs, pesticides, mercury thermometers and thermostats, and some household cleaners are all hazardous materials.
 Sometimes less-toxic alternatives are available (as in non-toxic, no VOC paints), but sometimes the product is so useful that it’s the best alternative even if it needs to be disposed of carefully (as with fluorescent bulbs).
 There are a growing number of options for the safe recycling and/or disposal of hazardous products in our region, and some businesses and recycling depots accept particular items year round.
 We encourage you to use these services when possible, rather than storing up materials for a hazardous waste collection.

-Fluorescent light bulbs, pesticides, mercury thermometers and thermostats, paint and paint products, and some household cleaners are all hazardous materials.
+Fluorescent light bulbs, pesticides, mercury thermometers and thermostats, and some household cleaners are all hazardous materials.
 Sometimes less-toxic alternatives are available (as in non-toxic, no VOC paints), but sometimes the product is so useful that it’s the best alternative even if it needs to be disposed of carefully (as with fluorescent bulbs).
 There are a growing number of options for the safe recycling and/or disposal of hazardous products in our region, and some businesses and recycling depots accept particular items year round.
 We encourage you to use these services when possible, rather than storing up materials for a hazardous waste collection.

 The National Institutes for Health has a Household Products Database (search-able) and is a wonderful resource for learning about specific toxic ingredients in products commonly found around the home.